-Though in free all features are offered by the TeamCity but the limit is hundred build configurations and three build agents.
+Though free, all features are offered by TeamCity, but the limit is hundred build configurations and three build agents.
 You need to pay for additional build agents and build configurations.
-Without the hassle of the on-premises install, for one project you could try out the cloud trial offer of TeamCity.
+Without the hassle of the on-premises install, for one project, you could try out the cloud trial offer of TeamCity.

-There is support for a wide variety of tools and frameworks and it works on multiple platforms.
+There is support for a wide variety of tools and frameworks, and it works on multiple platforms.
 Both JetBrains and other third parties have developed some publicly available plugins.
-The best .NET support is provided by the TeamCity despite itself being a Java-based solution.
-Based on the company needs, the enterprise packages could be scaled by a number of agents.
+The best .NET support is provided by TeamCity despite itself being a Java-based solution.
+Based on the company’s needs, the enterprise packages could be scaled by a number of agents.
 Overall a great solution is provided by TeamCity.
 It is more suited for enterprise needs because of its price and complexity.

 3. Travis CI

-One of the oldest and trustworthy continuous integration tool.
+One of the oldest and trustworthy continuous integration tools.
 In the form of an enterprise package, it offers the on-premise version along with the hosted solution.
 For the first hundred builds and on GitHub, this continuous integration tool is free for all open source projects.
-The number of concurrent builds is the difference and there are pricing options to choose from.
+The number of concurrent builds is the difference, and there are pricing options to choose from.

-On running the build, the builds tasks are executed which is contained in the .travis.yml file.
+On running the build, the build tasks are executed, which are contained in the .travis.yml file.
 To back them up, good documentation is present in a variety of languages.
 A well-documented loved CI tool that offers a mature solution for both hosted and on-premises variants.

 6. GitLab CI

-Using the GitLab API, projects could be easily hooked and with GitLab it could be easily integrated.
+Using the GitLab API, projects could be easily hooked, and with GitLab, it could be easily integrated.
 On Windows, Linux could be run and written in the Go language.
-An inbuilt Docker support is present and concurrently multiple jobs could be run.
-Both the GitLab Enterprise Edition and GitLab Community Edition comes with it.
+An inbuilt Docker support is present, and concurrently multiple jobs could be run.
+Both the GitLab Enterprise Edition and GitLab Community Edition come with it.
 A phenomenal tool providing both enterprise and free service.

 7. Circle CI

 The choice of continuous integration depends on several factors.
-The local storage of artifacts and the build process flexibility is provided by the on-premises solutions which could be mandatory for some companies.
-Greater scalability is provided by the hosted solutions on the other hand.
+The local storage of artifacts and the build process flexibility are provided by the on-premises solutions, which could be mandatory for some companies.
+Greater scalability is provided by the hosted solutions, on the other hand.
 Docker support and user interface are a couple of other things that should also be kept in mind.

 This has been a guide to the Continuous Integration Tools.
-Here we discussed the Concept and Different Types of Continuous Integration Tools.
-You can also go through our other Suggested Articles to learn more –
+Here we discuss the introduction and various types of Continuous Integration Tools.
+You can also go through our other suggested articles to learn more –